Where are the bush playgroups located?

 Our bush playgroups are located in Melbourne in various bush and nature reserves.
 You can view our current locations here.

-Bookings open prior to each term commencing and can be done directly on each location page.
-It will clearly show whether there are spaces left on each location page or whether the session is full.
+Bookings open approximately a 4 – 6 weeks prior to each term commencing (see VIC term dates) and can be done directly on each location page.
+We strongly suggest you register your interest via our newsletter as many spaces fill up when we send our newsletter out.
+We also have a high number of rebookings from precious terms (previous families are always given the first option to book) so often there may only be a few spaces that become available, unless we open up a new playgroup.
+If you head to our playgroups page, it will clearly show whether there are spaces left on each location page or whether the session is full.
 Most of our playgroups are fully booked before the commenced of term so it is advised to book early.

 Do you offer casual sessions or a trial?